holt16589/LiteraryList/README.md

 # LiteraryList

-LiteraryList is a web-application that allows users to search for books, view the average book rating via the GoodReads API, write reviews for books and view reviews that other users have written.
+LiteraryList is a web-application that allows users to search for books and view a book page for any given book.
+Flask routes are used to generate a book page for any book within the database, which displays the Goodreads average rating via the Goodreads API, provides the option for the user to write a new review and displays any user reviews that are already existing.
+The OpenLibrary API is also used to find the book cover images on the result and book pages using the book's ISBN value.
 It also features a user-login system, allowing users to register and login.
 The data for searchable books, user reviews and login info is stored in a SQL database.
 This was project 1 for Harvard's CS50 Web Programming in Python and JavaScript.

 This application was built using Python and Flask with an HTML/CSS frontend.